Murphy's War: Development

-Film rights to the novel were purchased by Paramount Pictures.
-In 1969, Frank Sinatra was recruited to star in the film, but he withdrew from the project.
+Film rights to the novel by Max Catto were purchased by Paramount Pictures.
+In 1969, Frank Sinatra was recruited to star in the film but he withdrew from the project.
 Eventually Robert Evans, head of Paramount, offered the project to the team of Peter Yates and Michael Deeley, who had made Robbery for the studio.
 Deeley says a script had already been written by Stirling Silliphant, who worked on subsequent drafts with Yates.
 Silliphant later recalled:

 Our purpose was to make a flat-out statement about the absurdity, the meaninglessness, of war.
 So we went for minimal sound, minimal dialogue, a kind of intense fumbling toward death, toward the showdown between enemies who have no further reason for enmity except the blind stupidity and vengefulness of the Peter O’Toole character.
 And this is why, at the end, in a high angle shot director Peter Yates closed out the film with the sub sinking, the barge sinking, and the river surging above both, covering them for all eternity.
 Over this he shot a ragged flight of jungle birds, wheeling off, the only survivors of this pointless encounter between men and their machines.

 Yates said that he was particularly interested in "the way in which three people—Murphy, a doctor and a Frenchman left in the backwash of war—are really brought together by circumstance and how each character plays on the other and makes them do things that they wish they hadn't and things they sometimes feel proud of."

 Deeley has said that Paramount became less enthusiastic about the project as time passed.
 Since he and Yates had a pay-or-play contract, Evans offered them the chance to make The Godfather (1972) but Yates turned it down in order to make Murphy's War.
 Eventually Paramount agreed to provide half of film's financing in exchange for world-distribution rights.
 The other half of the budget came from London Screenplays, a finance company from Dimitri de Grunwald.